zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

     ````
     The output is simply the version of the database.

+    **Note** If you get an error: **"ORA-12520 TNS: Listener could not find available handler"**, you have not started the DRCP connection pool

-4. Session pooling and DRCP
+4. Connection pooling and DRCP

-    DRCP works well with session pooling.
+    DRCP works well with cx\_Oracle's connection pooling.

     Edit connect\_pool2.py, reset any changed pool options, and modify it to use DRCP: